UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ## General recipe for adding features
 As described above, the use of React and Redux is intended to reduce the number of bugs, by a clean separation of

 - **state:** What is the current state of the program, including not only the Design, but all other aspects such as UI state.
-This is represented by an instance of `AppState`.
+This is represented by an instance of `AppState`, containing other objects, all defined in the directory lib/src/state.

 - **view:** What does the visual interface look like, as a function of the model.
-This is represented by React components.
+This is represented by React components in the directory lib/src/view.

 - **update:** How should the model change in response to something, most typically the user interfacing with the view.
 This is implemented by the function `app_state_reducer` in lib/src/reducers/app_state_reducer.dart.